 Some fans theorize that Bran caused Aerys’ madness by whispering at him through time.

-The real-life Aerys-es’ madness had entirely different causes — one may have had paranoid schizophrenia and the other may have suffered from plain old stress.
+The real-life Aerys-es’ madness had entirely different causes — one (Charles VI of France) may have had paranoid schizophrenia and the other (his grandson, Henry VI of England) may have suffered from plain old stress.
 (Well, that might be a little generous.)